 Our omni-channel strategy enhances our customers' brand experience by providing a seamless approach to the customer shopping experience.
-We have substantially integrated all available shopping channels, including stores, websites (online and through mobile devices) and catalogs.
+All available shopping channels are fully integrated, including stores, websites, mobile applications and catalogs.
 Our investments in areas such as marketing campaigns and technology advancements are designed to generate demand for the omni-channel and not the separate store or direct-to-consumer channels.
 Store sales are primarily fulfilled from that store's inventory, but may also be shipped from any of our fulfillment centers or from a different store location if an item is not available at the original store.
 Direct-to-consumer orders are primarily shipped to our customers through our fulfillment centers, but may also be shipped from any store, or a combination of fulfillment centers and stores depending on the availability of particular items.
 Direct-to-consumer orders may also be picked up at a store location.
+Customers may also return certain merchandise purchased through direct-to-consumer channels at store locations.
 As our customers continue to shop across multiple channels, we have adapted our approach towards meeting this demand.
 Due to the availability of like product in a variety of shopping channels, we source these products utilizing single stock keeping units based on the omni-channel demand rather than the demand of the separate channels.
 These and other technological capabilities allow us to better serve our customers and help us complete sales that otherwise may not have occurred due to out-of-stock positions.
-As a result of changing customer behavior and the substantial integration of the operations of our store and direct-to-consumer channels, we manage and analyze our performance based on a single omnichannel rather than separate channels and believe that the omni-channel results present the most meaningful and appropriate measure of our performance.
+As a result of changing customer behavior and the substantial integration of the operations of our store and direct-to-consumer channels, we manage and analyze our performance based on a single omni-channel rather than separate channels and believe that the omni-channel results present the most meaningful and appropriate measure of our performance.